Standards and Expectations

 PE Kit Requirements

-Fitted black polo shirt with house colour strip*
+Fitted black polo shirt from our uniform provider*

 Optional plain black jumper / plain black jogging bottoms